tai1nguyen/dnd-urban-encounters/encounters/package-delivery.md

 | 6   | A large sum of gold coins |

 ### Hook
+While navigating the busy streets of the town, the characters notice a local courier in a state of stress.

 >You spy a man holding a large wrapped box in his hands.
 He is sweating and leaning against the side of a building, catching his breath.
 The man sports a blue and silver uniform that tells you he is a courier.
 >
 >After several seconds he places the box down and sits on it.
-His head swivels back and forth on his neck as he scans the room for something.
+His head swivels back and forth on his neck as he scans around him for something.
 From amidst the crowd your eyes meet and he immediately waves you over...
 {.read}

 ### A Persuer in the Crowd
 As the characters make their way to the merchant's home they leave the tight alley ways and streets of smaller neighborhoods and merge into the bustling crowd of the city's main throughfares.
-A character who succeeds a DC 9 passive Wisdom (Perception) check notices that they are being followed, by a single individual.
+A character who succeeds a DC 10 passive Wisdom (Perception) check notices that they are being followed, by a single individual.

 The thief does not make a move against the characters and only observes them for several minutes before disappearing back into the crowd.